govuk-one-login/account-components/README.md

 - `npm run run:app` to run the app locally and watch for changes
 - `npm run build:app` to build the app
 - `generate-openapi:app` to generate OpenAPI documentation for the app
+- `check-openapi:app` to check that the app's OpenAPI documentation is up to date and valid
 - `npm run format` to run [Prettier](https://prettier.io/) formatting
 - `npm run eslint` to run [ESLint](https://eslint.org/)
 - `npm run knip` to run [Knip](https://knip.dev/)